LanceStat/FIFA22/README.md

-# FIFA22
+## FIFA22 player rankings

-Taking a look at player ranking data from FIFA 2022.

-First round is attacking players in the English Premier League
+* First analysis was on attacking players in the English Premier League
+* Utilized hierarchical as well as k-means clustering to see player groupings
+* Completed factor analysis of the data to determine important features